stirlab/elixir-digitalocean/README.md

 ## Usage

-The library leverages the [Tesla](https://github.com/teamon/tesla) HTTP library, and for now this library simply wraps the Tesla get/post/etc methods directly.
+The library leverages the [Tesla](https://github.com/teamon/tesla) HTTP library, and for now it simply wraps the Tesla get/post/etc methods directly.

 The path and request parameters can be figured out via DigitalOcean's